Leicester Museum & Art Gallery: Ancient Egypt

-The museum has a permanent Egyptology exhibit.
-The museum holds four Egyptian mummies, named Pa-nesit-tawy, Pe-iuy, Bes-en-Mut and Ta-Bes.
 The Egyptology section of the museum has undergone an expansion, covering life in Egypt in greater detail, as well as a section focused on death in Egypt, which is where the four mummies are held.
 The artefacts came mainly from Europeans visiting Egypt during the revival of interest in Egyptology which occurred during the 19th century.
 The capacity of the galleries have been greatly expanded as of 2018.
 The museum holds a collection of over 400 objects from the Ancient Egyptian era, but has only, until recently, been able to display around a third of these.
 The new gallery has allowed for these to be shown to the public.
 Since 2020 the galley has been home to a statue of Husband and wife, Sethmose and Isisnofret purchased from the then bankrupt Thomas Cook Group.

 Other

-The museum has a stuffed polar bear, Peppy, the mascot of Fox's Glacier Mints.This is held in a collection of taxidermy animals, which have been collected from areas around the world.
+The museum has a stuffed polar bear, Peppy, the mascot of Fox's Glacier Mints.
+This is held in a collection of taxidermy animals, which have been collected from areas around the world.
 The exhibit includes a number of temperate specimens, as well as polar and savannah specimens.

 The museum holds the UK's largest collection of German Expressionist art.
 These paintings, including works by George Grosz, Wassily Kandinsky and Paul Klee, were smuggled out of Nazi Germany before World War II.
 The Nazis condemned the work of these painters – see the 1937 Degenerate Art Exhibition.
 Hans Hess, son of the German-Jewish industrialist and art collector, Alfred Hess, was assistant curator at the museum.

 In 2007, more than 100 pieces of Picasso ceramic art went on display at the museum, having been donated by Richard Attenborough.

 Exhibitions

 On the first floor of the museum is an exhibition area that changes periodically.
-Recent exhibits have included a display focusing on the search for the remains of Richard III, a Wallace and Gromit display, and Spirits of War to Hands of Peace, an exhibit of paintings and sculpture on the horrors of war and the power of peace.
+Exhibits have included a display focusing on the search for the remains of Richard III, a Wallace and Gromit display, and Spirits of War to Hands of Peace, an exhibit of paintings and sculpture on the horrors of war and the power of peace.

 As part of the National Portrait Gallery's 'Coming Home' project, a portrait of Richard III was on temporary display during the summer of 2019, following the reinterment of the king in Leicester Cathedral in 2015.

 Name change

 The museum was relaunched in August 2020, after a lengthy closure in response to the COVID-19 pandemic.
-The museum reopened under a new name: Leicester Museum & Art Gallery, chosen "to demonstrate that it is Leicester’s leading museum, and to help people from outside the city if they are searching online for Leicester museums."
+The museum reopened under a new name: Leicester Museum & Art Gallery, chosen "to demonstrate that it is Leicester's leading museum, and to help people from outside the city if they are searching online for Leicester museums."